ej-sanmartin/Database-Practice/school/README.md

 ## Description

 A database for keeping track of classes and which students are taking them, which teachers are teaching them, and what course is being taught.
+Also has data for students grades on a corresponding class.
 Queries and table creation ran successfully in SQL Fiddle with PostgreSQL.
 Practicing my SQL skills.

 ## Tables